Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: families with small kids, couples, slow travel, nature.

-Stay zones: Historic center (walkable), Cabanas (lagoon-front boardwalk), Fuseta (authentic, calm waters).
+Stay zones: Historic centre (walkable), Cabanas (lagoon-front boardwalk), Fuseta (authentic, calm waters).

 Consider: Island beaches require ferry/water taxi (fun for kids).